jamalhoseinshah/Mobile-Location-Trace/README.md

 Installation are required for carried out this all procedure which are as fellows.

-1- installation of pycharm (from pycharm website) 2-installation of geocoder (pip install geocoder) 3-installation of opencage (pip install opencage) 4-instaqlltion of phonenumbers (pip install phonenumbers)
+# installation of pycharm (from pycharm website)
+# installation of geocoder (pip install geocoder)
+# installation of opencage (pip install opencage)
+# installtion of phonenumbers (pip install phonenumbers)

-I have created find Mobile number location programme by using python code on pycharm and procedure are written as given below.
+I have created find Mobile number location programme by using python code on pycharm and procedure are written as given below in Chronological order.

 Created file name numberlocation.py and myNumber.py